-When looking to find a dentist, we recommend that you visit our office and have your teeth checked for signs of bruxism.
+When you come in for your regular dental checkup one of the things we check for is signs of bruxism.
 If you have not heard of this technical term, it is when people grind or clench their teeth at night or throughout the day when they are not eating.
 This condition, while seemingly minor, can lead to a cracked or chipped natural or replacement tooth along with enamel erosion, causing sensitive teeth.

 Signs of bruxism